 Four kinds of lighting for all rooms (not just kitchens!)

-There’s a lot of technology associated with great kitchen lighting.
+One fixture in the center of the kitchen ceiling?
+Never again!
+The technology associated with great kitchen lighting can be confusing.
 For now, we’ll leave that aside and address the reasons why a well-lit kitchen has all of these characteristics:

 - General illumination